Party On--An Interview with Julia Mancuso

 Fro: Steve McKinney once said that a person needs to be cocky enough to be good, and good enough to be cocky.
 How much ego is involved in ski racing?

 Julia: I do not put much emphasis on strutting around, talking smack, or boasting.
 There are 15 to 30 other skiers out there on race days that have the ability to win.
-What's given me the most confidence is picturing myself skiing at Squaw Valley.
+What's given me the most confidence is picturing myself skiing at Palisades Tahoe.
 Since I was a child I've free-skied stuff like few other women on the World Cup.
 They're good in the gates, but I've found my confidence outside the gates.
 When I was eight years old I was skiing KT's Portal, Hole in the Wall, and the Fingers' Pinky Chute with friends.
 That's cool.

 Fro: Steve Mahre always wore red socks in slalom.
 Phil always puts his left boot on first.
 Do you have any superstitions or good luck charms?